 "A good vibration plate for targeting your mid-section.
 Decent level of power and solid design. "

 Pinty Vibration Plate

-What we look for when reviewing vibration plates
+What we look for when picking the top vibrating plates

-- How hefty is it?
+- How hefty is this vibration plate?
 As far as gym gear goes, vibration plates aren’t exactly the most space-hogging or cumbersome bits of kit you can buy.
 That being said, most people will need to move it around between sessions and some of these plates can be on the weighty side.

 - Max user weight – The majority of WBV plates offer a decent capacity but some dip down lower than we’d like.
 We’ve listed the max user weight with each product below, so you can pick accordingly.

 - What is that noise? – When you start looking into these vibrating gadgets, you’d think they’d hurt your ears.
 Actually, just about everyone we’ve seen is relatively quiet.
 We’ll check the noise levels and let you know if there’s anything that sounds like a chainsaw gone wrong.

 - Is it easy to set up?
 This one is mainly down to how good the instructions are (some are naff).
 And it’s one of the things we check into.